Ares-ML/HW1-MLP-EuroSAT/README.md

     --out-dir runs/v3c_ensemble_final_eval
 ```

 `--data-seed 42` is **required** for honest ensemble evaluation: it forces the same train/val/test split for every seed, so the ensemble inference set is held-out from all three members.
-Without it, each seed produces its own independent split and the ensemble inference set ends up overlapping with the training data of seeds 43 and 44 — see `report.md` §7.3 for the full diagnostic of an earlier run that hit this trap.
+Without it, each seed produces its own independent split and the ensemble inference set ends up overlapping with the training data of seeds 43 and 44 — see `report` §7.3 for the full diagnostic of an earlier run that hit this trap.

 ### Outputs

-`runs/v3c_ensemble_final_eval/` — the canonical artefact directory referenced by `report.md`:
+`runs/v3c_ensemble_final_eval/` — the canonical artefact directory referenced by `report`:

 | File | Course requirement |
 |---|---|